InvictusRex/UAV-Assisted-Agricultural-Pest-Surveillance/Literature Review & Patent Survey.md

 **Technical specification**

 - **Input:** Synchronously captured RGB, thermal, and NIR frames, pre-aligned via a geometric registration module.
-- **Per-modality encoders:** Lightweight CNN encoders producing multi-scale feature pyramids, etc.
+- **Per-modality encoders:** Lightweight CNN encoders producing multi-scale feature pyramids for each modality.
-- **Super-resolution candidate sampler:** A region proposal module selects candidate boxes with confidence; corresponding RGB patches are upsampled by SR module (ResNet-based) to resolution and re-encoded.
+- **Super-resolution candidate sampler:** A region proposal module selects candidate boxes with confidence scores; corresponding RGB patches are upsampled by SR module (ResNet-based) to higher resolution and re-encoded.
-- **Attention-guided fusion block:** For each scale, fused feature where attention weights are spatially computed and normalized across modalities.
-Channel and spatial attention components are used.
+- **Attention-guided fusion block:** For each scale, fused features are computed where attention weights are spatially computed and normalized across modalities.
+Channel and spatial attention components are used to emphasize informative signals.
-- **Detection head:** YOLO-style multi-scale detection heads operate on fused features to predict.
+- **Detection head:** YOLO-style multi-scale detection heads operate on fused features to predict bounding boxes and class probabilities.
-- **Training objective:** Joint losses - is a composite (localization + classification + confidence calibration) and is pixel / perceptual loss.
+- **Training objective:** Joint losses combining detection loss (localization + classification + confidence calibration) and SR loss (pixel/perceptual loss for super-resolved patches).

 **Rationale for novelty**

-- Although SR and multimodal sensing are described in prior literature, the combined pipeline that (i) selectively SRs candidate RGB patches,
-  (ii) re-encodes SR outputs and
-  (iii) fuses multi-scale features via modality-aware attention blocks targeted for insect-scale detection has not been explicitly claimed in the surveyed patents or publications.
+- Although SR and multimodal sensing are described in prior literature, the combined pipeline that (i) selectively applies SR to candidate RGB patches, (ii) re-encodes SR outputs, and (iii) fuses multi-scale features via modality-aware attention blocks targeted for insect-scale detection has not been explicitly claimed in the surveyed patents or publications.

 **Example method claim**

-> A method for detecting insect pests from aerial imagery comprising: receiving aligned RGB, thermal and NIR image frames; generating multi-scale feature pyramids per modality; identifying candidate regions and applying super-resolution to candidate RGB patches; fusing per-scale modality features using spatially-aware attention; and predicting bounding boxes and classes using a multi-scale detection head.
+> A method for detecting insect pests from aerial imagery comprising: receiving aligned RGB, thermal and NIR image frames; generating multi-scale feature pyramids per modality using convolutional encoders; identifying candidate regions using a proposal network and applying super-resolution to candidate RGB patches; re-encoding super-resolved patches and fusing per-scale modality features using spatially-aware attention mechanisms; and predicting bounding boxes and classes using multi-scale detection heads trained with combined detection and reconstruction objectives.

 ---